KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ## VIII.
 Forward and Inverse Kinematics GUI calculator of Articulated Manipulator<a name="gui-calculator"></a>

 ### Description
-The Articulated Manipulator Calculator is a tool designed to facilitate kinematics calculations for articulated manipulators.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Articulated Manipulator Calculator is a tool designed to facilitate kinematics calculations for articulated manipulators.
 This calculator provides a user-friendly interface for performing both forward and inverse kinematics analyses, enabling users to determine the position and orientation of the end-effector given the joint parameters or vice versa.

 ### Key Features
 - **Forward Kinematics**: Calculates the position and orientation of the end-effector based on the joint parameters (link lengths and joint angles).